ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 #### Operations

-Instead of just considering and mutating Channel, Select and Mutex operations, GoPie+ also considers all other operations that are recorded in our trace.
+Instead of just considering and mutating Channel, Select and Mutex operations, GoCR also considers all other operations that are recorded in our trace.

 #### New Chains